Invarion/invarion-docs/docs/rapid-online/using-mobile-devices/using-mobile-devices.md

 To select an object, simply **tap** on the object.

-To select multiple objects, simply **tapand drag** across the objects you wish to select, creating a [selection box](/docs/rapid-online/rapidplan-online-workspace/select-tool.md).
+To select multiple objects, simply **tap and drag** across the objects you wish to select, creating a [selection box](/docs/rapid-online/rapidplan-online-workspace/select-tool.md).

 To access the [Context Menu](/docs/rapid-online/rapidplan-online-basics/context-menu.md), tap and hold on the selected object/s, then the menu will appear.